USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 #### PARIO compilation

-First, it is assumed that you have already installed and compiled the I/O API, netCDF, and MPICH libraries (see Section 3.2.3), or that these are already available from a previous CMAQ compilation.
+First, it is assumed that you have already installed and compiled the I/O API, netCDF, and MPICH libraries ([Chapter 5](CMAQ_OGD_ch05_sys_req.md)), or that these are already available from a previous CMAQ compilation.

-Section 3.3 provides an overview of how to install and compile the CMAQ programs for the tutorial simulation.
-Follow the steps outlined in Section 3.3 (summarized below) to compile new versions of PARIO:
+[Chapter 5](CMAQ_OGD_ch05_sys_req.md) provides an overview of how to install and compile the CMAQ programs for the tutorial simulation.
+Follow the steps outlined in Chapter 5 (summarized below) to compile new versions of PARIO:

 -   -   -   If you have not already done so, compile Bldmake, the CMAQ source code and compilation management program.
 This needs to be done only once—the first time CMAQ is installed.
         -   If needed, configure the PARIO build script to use the available I/O API and MPICH libraries.